omer1C/vae_face_producer/README.md

 ```
 pip install -r requirements.txt
 ```
 In order to train the model please follow the next instructions:
+(In order to train the model it recommend to have a GUP in your computer )
 ```
 python3 main.py --action Train